willrmni/monkeytype-name-checker/README.md

 * Now in the text editor of your choice *(Notepad, Notepad++, Visual Studio Code, etc.,)* replace **line 33** *(and below as needed)* with the text ChatGPT provided you.
 Use CTRL + S to save, and [run it]()!

 ![Side-by-side](https://github.com/user-attachments/assets/c033ee49-492d-474d-90e6-bf35da9a8e64)

+## Rate Limit
+* The Monkeytype API seems to rate limit IPs for a certain amount of time after a certain amount of requests.
+I do not know the specifics, nor do I intend to exploit the way their API operates.